ShaunCurtis/AllinOne/All-In-One-World-Blazor.md

 ## Overview

-There are significant challenges to creating a combined Blazor WASM and Server application in the same solution, and running on the same web site.
-This article examines those challenges, and shows how they can be overcome.
+This article looks at solving the challenges in creating a combined Blazor WASM and Server application - built in the same solution, and run on the same web site.

+Motivation - well it's got to be possible!

 ## The Challenges

-### Routing
+#### Routing

 The biggest, but not the most obvious is routing.
 If I go to https://mysite/weatherforecast/1 what do you do?
 Open it in WASM or Server?
 You could use https://mysite/wasm/weatherforecast/1 but that's clunky, with different routing paths to hanlde different scenarios.
 You quickly start trying to jump tho' hoops backwards.
 So, what does routing actually do?

-1. You typically click on an `<a>` or call `NavigationManager` directly.
+1. Navigation happens typically by clicking on an `<a>` or call `NavigationManager` directly.
 All paths lead to the Navigation Manager raising a navigation event.
-2. The Router is wired into the navigation event and gets called.
+2. The Router wires itself into the `NavigationManager` navigation event and gets called.
-3. It looks up the route in its routing table and finds the associated `IComponent` class.
+3. It looks up the route in its routing table (built by trawling the site for `@page` references) and matches the Url to it's associated `IComponent` class.
-4. It re-renders itself (it's a component at the base of the RenderTree) using the *layout* specified, passing the layout the new component.
+4. It renders itself (it's a component at the base of the RenderTree so queues a render event on the Renderer) using the *layout* specified and passing the layout the new component.

-### Shared Code Base
+#### Shared Code Base

-The two applications need to share the same code base.
-We don't want two copies of `App.razor`, `Index.razor`,...
+- How do we have one copy of `App.razor`, `Index.razor`,...
+(We don't want duplicates)?
+- How do we fix the slightly different data access models used?

-### A Single Web Site that Switches between Applications
+#### A Single Web Site that Switches between Applications

-How do we structure a single website, with paths and access to shared functionality?
-How do we separate loading of each application?
+- How do we structure a single website, with paths and access to shared functionality?
+- How do we separate loading of each application?

 ## Code and Examples